 Words of inspiration from our founder Toru Kumon

-In this section of the website we would like to introduce readers to some extracts from the inspiring messages that Toru Kumon delivered to Kumon Instructors and staff since the company was founded.
+We would like to introduce you to some extracts from the inspiring messages that Toru Kumon delivered to Kumon Instructors and staff since the company was founded.
 Indeed, we continue to share the mission and values prescribed by Toru Kumon, and place great importance on them in our daily work.
 This has been vital to ensuring that Kumon has, for over half a century, continued to be the company that it is to this day.